- Home

 Wednesday Book Group

-The Wednesday Book Group is WFPL’s monthly book discussion group for adults.
+The Wednesday Book Group is a monthly book discussion group for adults.
 Discussions are informal and generally based on personal reactions, not academic analysis.

-Wednesday Book Group meets on the first Wednesday of the month, 7 PM, in the Lucia Mastrangelo Meeting Room.
+Wednesday Book Group meets on the first Wednesday of the month at 7 PM in the Lucia Mastrangelo Meeting Room.
 Registration is not required.
+All are welcome!

 2022-2023 Wednesday Book Group Titles